Choteau, Montana: Arts and culture

 Choteau is part of the Montana Dinosaur Trail.
 The town is near one of the world's most important paleontology sites, Egg Mountain.
-The Old Trail Museum in Choteau is home to the Montana state fossil, the Maiasaura.
+The Old Trail Museum in Choteau is home to the Montana state fossil, the hadrosaurid dinosaur known as Maiasaura.
 The 3-D display can be viewed during the summer operating season.
 Also showcased is the Egg Mountain find along with a commentary on its significance in paleontology.
-Besides dinosaurs the museum has artifacts and information about the Blackfeet and Métis histories, local geology, and local history.
+Besides dinosaurs, the museum has artifacts and information about the Blackfeet and Métis histories, local geology, and local history.

-Bynum, 13 mi north, is home to The Montana Dinosaur Center.
+Bynum, 13 mi north, is home to the Montana Dinosaur Center.
 They have a skeletal model of what is believed to be the world's longest dinosaur, a diplodocus.
+Since 2004, the Montana Dinosaur Center also houses the original remains of Maiasaura that had been found by Marion Brandvold west of Choteau in 1978 and that led to the discovery of Egg Mountain and the coining of the Maiasaura genus.

 Choteau/Teton Public Library serves the area.